Heathercoraje/tpilot/README.md

 + **Timer** Tpilot tracks how much time the user spend on each task by activating a timer.
 + **Insight** Tpilot will show you how much time you spend in every task and will compare the pattern weekly, for example this Monday to last Monday.
-+ **Alarm** A user can set an alarm if user want a notification when the set time is over while doing a task.
++ **Alarm** A user can set an alarm if user wants a notification when the set time is over while doing a task.

 **To check out the app, please clone this repository.**
 * clone our repository